CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Related work

 \subsection{Detection-based methods}

 Detection-based methods~\cite{counting-detr,pseco,pelhan2024dave,pelhan2024novel, wu2025location} provide explainable outputs in the form of bounding boxes, where the number of detections directly reflects the total count.
 PSECO~\cite{pseco} introduces a three-stage point-segment-and-count approach, leveraging SAM~\cite{kirillov2023segment} for segmentation-based proposal generation, followed by a verification step.
 DAVE~\cite{pelhan2024dave} employs a two-stage detect-and-verify strategy, generating high-recall object proposals and refining precision through retrospective verification.
-GeCo~\cite{pelhan2024novel}, the current top-performing detection-based counter, enhances SAM with an add-on network, introducing dense object queries to prevent over-generalization and a specialized loss function for dense detection training.
+GeCo~\cite{pelhan2024novel}, enhances SAM with an add-on network, introducing dense object queries to prevent over-generalization and a specialized loss function for dense detection training.
+GeCo2~\cite{pelhan2026generalized} is an extension of GeCo, that gradually aggregates exemplar-specific feature information across scales that leads to more accurate detection of large as well as small objects.
 SQLNet~\cite{wu2025location} is a three-stage scale-modulated query and localization network that fully explores the scales of exemplars and achieves effective counting by accurately locating each object and predicting its approximate size.
+CountGD++~\cite{amini2026countgdpp} introduces negative exemplars via text and/or visual examples.
+It further introduces pseudo-exemplars, which automate the annotation of visual examples at inference.
 However, detection-based methods still underperform in crowded scenes and require expensive full bounding box annotations during training to achieve state-of-the-art counting results.